dzekelid/tracking/_listings/eventbrite/tracking-beaconstracking-beacons-id-post-openapi.md

 x-collection-name: Eventbrite
 x-complete: 0
 info:
-  title: Eventbrite Add Tracking Beacons Tracking Beacons
+  title: Eventbrite Post Tracking Beacons Tracking Beacons
   description: Updates the tracking_beacons with the specified :tracking_beacons_id.
     Though event_id and user_id are not individually required, it is a requirement to have a tracking beacon where either one must exist.
 Returns an tracking_beacon as tracking_beacon.
   version: 1.0.0
-host: www.eventbriteapi.com
+host: www.eventbrite.com
-basePath: /v3
+basePath: /%7Bdata-type%7D/
 schemes:
 - http
 produces: